open-rpa/docs/docs/flow/ConfigurationValues.md

 cookie_secret= # Used to protect cookies
 max_ace_count= # Default: 128 - Discard overflow ace's if an _acl has more than 128 entries

-saml_issuer= # Default: the-issuer - Normal set to uri:api-domain of openflow
+saml_issuer= # Default: the-issuer - Normal set to uri:api-domain of OpenCore
 aes_secret= # encryption key used for user passwords and encryptiong data specefied in _encrypt
-# Signing certificate used for SAML token issued by openflow
+# Signing certificate used for SAML token issued by OpenCore
 signing_crt=
 singing_key=
-# WAP token and email used for OpenFlow's WebPush service
+# WAP token and email used for OpenCore's WebPush service
 wapid_mail=
 wapid_pub=
 wapid_key=